Inhomogeneous SSH models and the doubling of orthogonal polynomials: Inhomogeneous SSH model from the doubling procedure

 \section{Inhomogeneous SSH model from the doubling procedure}

-Inspired by the fact that the doubling procedure described in Remark \ref{rem:mar} applies to any sequence of orthogonal polynomials, we can use the previous construction to obtain new models that generalize the SSH model and remain exactly solvable.
+Inspired by the fact that the doubling procedure described in Remark \ref{rem:mar} applies to any sequence of orthogonal polynomials, we can use the previous construction to obtain inhomogeneous models \eqref{eq.HSSHinh} that generalize the SSH model and remain exactly solvable.
+In this case, the tridiagonal matrix to diagonalize reads as